Skip to content

 Projects

-- Accessibility Awareness Initiative: Engagement and Advocacy is working to improve the campus experience for disabled students, with efforts focused on housing, Duke games, transportation, and general lifestyle changes.
+• Accessibility Awareness Initiative: E&A is working to improve the campus experience for disabled students, with efforts focused on housing, Duke games, transportation, and general lifestyle changes.

 Committee